 VICE EmulatorIn addition to the internal 6502 cpu emulator, VS64 also supports debugging using the VICE emulator.

-In case you did a manual or custom installation, please make sure you updated the VS64 settings with the correct VICE executable.
+In case you did a manual or custom installation, please make sure you update the VS64 settings with the correct VICE executable.

-Basic UsageThe VS64 extension provides a convienient editing, build and run environment.
+Please make sure you update the VS64 settings with the correct x16emu executable.
+General UsageThe VS64 extension provides a convienient editing, build and run environment.
 This is done by providing syntax highlighting, seamless integration to the task, build and launch system, an embedded 6502 CPU emulator for fast and precise evaluation of 6502 code and integration of the VICE C64 emulator for advanced system debugging.
-For further analysis, an integrated disassembler for C64 program files is provided.
-For details, please look at the provided example projects for ACME, CC65 or LLVM-MOS.
+For further analysis, an integrated disassembler and BASIC-decompiler for C64 program files is provided.
+For details, please look at the provided example projects for ACME, LLVM-MOS, CC65 or BASIC.
 Build SystemVS64 provides a meta build system which is based on the Ninja build toolkit.
 Dependency scanning and the generation of intellisense information is supported.
 Syntax HighlightingSupport for ACME assember syntax is provided.
 Syntax highlighting for KickAssembler is partially implemented.
-The recommended file extension is Project ConfigurationThe VS64 extension is mainly controlled and configured using a per-workspace project configuration file The basic structure of the file is like this:
+The recommended file extension is Project ConfigurationThe VS64 extension is mainly controlled and configured using a per-workspace project configuration file The general structure of the file is like this:

 A more extensive project file for CC65 using source and resource files could like like this: